 Police officers need to have:

-- skills in interviewing, conflict resolution and negotiation.
+- skills in interviewing, problem solving and negotiation.

-- usually work 40 hours a week over a number of shifts, including nights and weekends
+- usually work shifts, including nights and weekends

 - work in a variety of locations, including offices, courts, urban streets and rural areas

 - may be at risk of verbal or physical abuse

 - may travel to different sites around the country and overseas to help investigate crimes and attend conferences.